reactjs/react-rails/README.md

 - `#initialize(options={})`, which accepts the hash from `config.react.server_renderer_options`
 - `#render(component_name, props, prerender_options)` to return a string of HTML

-`react-rails` provides two renderer classes: `React::ServerRendering::ExecJSRenderer` and `React::ServerRendering::SprocketsRenderer`.
+`react-rails` provides two renderer classes: `React::ServerRendering::ExecJSRenderer` and `React::ServerRendering::BundleRenderer`.

 `ExecJSRenderer` offers two other points for extension:

 - `#before_render(component_name, props, prerender_options)` to return a string of JavaScript to execute _before_ calling `React.render`
 - `#after_render(component_name, props, prerender_options)` to return a string of JavaScript to execute _after_ calling `React.render`

-Any subclass of `ExecJSRenderer` may use those hooks (for example, `SprocketsRenderer` uses them to handle `console.*` on the server).
+Any subclass of `ExecJSRenderer` may use those hooks (for example, `BundleRenderer` uses them to handle `console.*` on the server).

 ## Controller Actions